Utah Administrative Code

-(b) the provider shall provide special education services to the student in accordance with the student's IEP described in Subsection (2)(a)(i).
+(b) the provider shall provide special education services and accommodations to the student in accordance with the student's IEP described in Subsection (2)(a)(i).

 (a) the home or private school student's resident school shall:

-(i) prepare an IEP for the student in accordance with the timelines required by the IDEA;
+(ii) if eligible, prepare an IEP for the student, with input from the provider LEA, in accordance with the timelines required by the IDEA;

-(b) the provider shall provide special education services to the student in accordance with the student's IEP described in Subsection (4)(a)(i).
+(b) the provider shall provide special education services and accommodations to the student in accordance with the student's IEP described in Subsection (4)(a)(i).

 (1) The Superintendent shall allocate the annual appropriation for home and private school tuition, along with any carryover or unobligated funds, as follows: